WCRP-CORDEX/experiment-design/docs/CORDEX-CMIP7-AFT_experiment_design_DD.md

 RCM groups should use the same historical GHG forcing as in the driving CMIP7 models.
 _Note : this has to be updated See for more details [Meinshausen et al. 2017](https://doi.org/10.5194/gmd-10-2057-2017)._

+Prior to RCM simulations, GCM bias correction is not recommended for AFT, as these data are not available on ESGF and many different methods are used by different centres.
+If RCM groups decide to use this technique, they must first provide situations driven by uncorrected GCMs.

 ### Land use/Land cover

 As the first step, it is recommended that the static land cover and land use maps that are a regional model’s default be used for the historical experiment.